RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

       - Acquitted disclosure
     - Re King
       - Police officer did not fully explain offence
-        - Material suggested he wasn’t really guilty but pleaded so as to not embarrass the victim
+        - Material suggested he wasn't really guilty but pleaded so as to not embarrass the victim
     - Law Society of Tasmania v Richard
       - Did not disclose academic misconduct as he believed it erroneous, and was told that he did not need to
         - Found to be error-of-judgment
       - University
     - Re AJG
-      - Plagiarism in PLT, was admitted by Solicitors’ Board, but denied by Supreme Court
+      - Plagiarism in PLT, was admitted by Solicitors' Board, but denied by Supreme Court
       - Similar in Re Liveri
     - Re OG (a lawyer)
       - Cheated on an assignment, OG passed but did not disclose while GL did, OG struck from roll